-The object types are all class, interface, array, and literal types.
+The object types are all class, interface, array, tuple, function, and literalconstructor types.
 Class and interface types are introduced through class and interface declarations and are referenced by the name given to them in their declarations.
 Class and interface types may be generic types which have one or more type parameters.
-Literal types are written as object, array, function, or constructor type literals and are used to compose new types from other types.
+Literal types are written as object, array, function, or constructor type literals and are used to compose new types from other